andy-she-hoi/AWS-CICD/Back-end/README.md

     files: imagedefinitions.json
 ```

-Put these 2 files in the root directory of your Bitbucket repo.
+Put these 2 files in the root directory of your Bitbucket repo

 # References: